Dubai steps in again as pandemic drives Emirates to $5.5 bln loss | Business

 Dubai steps in again as pandemic drives Emirates to $5.5 bln loss

-Emirates said the government, its sole shareholder, would continue to support the airline that transformed Dubai into a major international travel hub over the past three decades.
-Fellow Gulf carrier Qatar Airways, which is due to report its annual results, has also received $3 billion from its state-owner.

-Emirates got an additional $1.1 billion in state support from Dubai after a collapse in long-haul travel due to the coronavirus triggered its first full-year loss in over three decades.
-Governments around the world have pumped billions of dollars into airlines to keep them afloat during the pandemic and Emirates, which is state-owned, has received $3.1 billion in equity injections from the Dubai government, including $2 billion disclosed last year.
+Emirates got an additional $1.1 billion in state support from Dubai after a collapse in long-haul travel due to the coronavirus pandemic triggered the airline's first annual loss in more than three decades.
+Governments have pumped billions of dollars into airlines to keep them afloat during the pandemic and state-owned Emirates has now received $3.1 billion in equity injections from Dubai, including $2 billion disclosed last year.

-Emirates Chairman Sheikh Ahmed bin Saeed Al Maktoum said the recovery from the pandemic would be patchy, cautioning that no one could predict when the industry's worst crisis would end.
-The annual loss marks the 36-year-old airline's first since the 1987-88 fiscal year, while the 6.6 million passengers it carried last year were its lowest in twenty years.
+The airline reported a $5.5 billion loss on Tuesday for the year ending on March 31, after making a $288 million profit the previous year, as revenue plunged 66% to $8.4 billion.
+It was the airline's biggest annual loss, and only its third ever following losses in 1987-88 and 1985-86, its first year in operation, an Emirates representative said.

-Emirates said it had filled just 44.3% of all seats in the past year, down from an average of 78.4% in the previous fiscal year.
-Capacity was cut by 82.6% compared to the previous years as operations centered around the airline's 146 Boeing 777s, of which 19 have been stripped of seats to carry more cargo as the pandemic drastically weakened passenger demand.
+Emirates said it had filled just 44.3% of seats on flights in the past year, down from an average of 78.4% a year earlier.
+It carried 6.6 million passengers, its lowest in two decades.
+The airline cut capacity by 82.6% compared with the previous year as it centred operations around its 146 Boeing 777s - 19 of which have been stripped of seats to carry more cargo as the pandemic drastically hit passenger demand.

-Most of Emirates' 113 Airbus A380s are grounded.
-Four additional A380s have been removed from operation and are unlikely to return before their scheduled retirement, it said.
-Emirates Group, the airline's holding company that includes other aviation and travel assets, saw revenue fall 65.8% to $9.7 billion and made a loss of $6 billion, also its first in 33 years.
+Most of the airline's 113 Airbus A380s have been grounded.
+Four more have been removed from operation and are unlikely to return before their scheduled retirement, it said.
+Emirates Group, the airline's holding company that includes other aviation and travel assets, saw revenue fall 65.8% to $9.7 billion and it made a loss of $6 billion, its first.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)